Please review the eligibility criteria below.

 Q: Can I receive out-of-state tuition waivers for more than 12 credit hours per semester?

 A: Not from the CGE.
-The maximum CGE award covers out-of-state tuition for 12 credit hours.
+The maximum CGE award covers out-of-state tuition for 12 credit hours, when funds are available.
 If you have another source of waivers and enroll in more than 12 credit hours, the CGE can award waivers on top of the others if your GPA makes you eligible for such waivers.

 Q: What if I have a partial scholarship from another source?